 Recently my sister has spent a weekend in Bruges, Belgium.
 This city is one of those places that grabs you and will be in your hearth forever.
 From stunning buildings from the Middle Ages to impressive churches, museums and lots of delicious restaurants.
 This city has it all!

 It’s the ultimate weekend getaway if you are from the Netherlands, Germany or France!
-Even if you can only do Bruges in one day, you’ll get plenty done in this compact UNESCO-heritage listed city center.
+Even if you can only do Bruges in one day, you’ll get plenty done in this compact UNESCO-heritage listed city centre.

-In this Bruges itinerary, I will show my must-see recommendations, but also my things to see and do, what to eat, and some recommended hotels.
+In this Bruges one day itinerary, I will show my must-see recommendations, but also my things to see and do, what to eat, and some recommended hotels.
 Here’s all you can get up to when you have a weekend in Bruges, Belgium!

 About Bruges Belgium